cksystemsteaching/selfie/prospectus.md

 #### Audience

-Readers should have a background at the level of upper secondary school or above.
+Readers should have a background at the level of senior high-school and freshman/sophomore college students.
 The prerequisites for following the material presented here are an understanding of elementary arithmetic (addition, subtraction, multiplication, and division of whole numbers), elementary geometry (one- and two-dimensional shapes), and elementary algebra (variables, equations).
 The prerequisites are anyway revisited in the book.

-On a more personal note, I understand that there is a difference in intellectual development between readers 14 to 18 years old and adults, and that it is difficult to target both.
-I nevertheless believe the material is still accessible to some teenagers with at least some casual interest in computer science, and it would be ill-advised to exclude them.
-After all the book is also an attempt to establish computer science as an elementary subject for all.
-I specifically use more casual language, and try to avoid academic lingua as much as possible, to keep the younger portion of the target audience motivated when going through some more technical material and, simultaneously, make it more fun for everyone else.
-However, I only have experience teaching students around 18 to 19 years old and above, and I am glad to consider any feedback on this issue from people with more experience teaching teenagers.
+As stated in the introduction, this book targets three groups of readers:

+1. Professional user: you do not plan to become a software engineer or computer scientist but you still would like to understand the machine that you are working with every day, at least in your professional life, to an extent that enables you to use computers efficiently and effectively and, most importantly, with joy!

+2. Software engineer: you would like to develop software professionally and are interested in more than just learning how to code.
+In particular, you are looking for a background in computer science that is going to serve as foundation for understanding not just the state of the art in software engineering now but also any future development technology whatever it may be.

+3. Computer scientist: you plan to become a computer scientist, or are already one, and would like to either gain a solid understanding or revisit your understanding of the absolute basics of computer science.
+Even if your focus area is not covered by this book, the material presented here may still have a profound effect on how you see and approach your own field.

 #### Status of the Book

-The introduction and the first chapter on encoding information in bits are complete.
-There is a preliminary outline of the remaining four chapters.
-There is also a preliminary glossary of the terms introduced so far.
+The introduction, the motivational chapter on selfie, and the first chapter on encoding information in bits are complete.
+There is also part of the machine chapter, a preliminary outline of the remaining structure, and a preliminary glossary of the terms introduced so far.

 We expect to finish the manuscript within around one year by Spring 2021.
 The author is on sabbatical from July 2020 until February 2021 which should make that timeline feasible.

-The current word count is at around 18,000 words.
-We plan the length of the book to be around 100,000 words.
+The current word count is at around 31,000 words.
+We plan the length of the book to be around 120,000 words.

 On average there will be at least one figure, table, or non-textual example per section.
-For example, there are 16 sections in the first chapter on information with 12 figures, 2 tables, and 6 non-textual examples.
+For example, there are 16 sections in the first chapter on information with 15 figures, 2 tables, and 6 non-textual examples.

 #### Reviewers